Peter-Opapa/logistic-regression-model/README.md

-# Breast Cancer Prediction Web Application
+# Breast Cancer Prediction Regression Model

 ## Overview
 This project provides a robust and user-friendly web application for predicting breast cancer diagnosis (Malignant or Benign) using a logistic regression model.
 The model is trained on the Wisconsin Breast Cancer Dataset and the app is built with Flask, styled for clarity, and deployed on Render for public access.